-Apple Announces iOS 11
+Apple announces iOS 11

 Apple announced this week that iOS 11 will be launching in September this year.
 The new update is set to have a whole host of new exciting features.
 The App Store will have a redesign, Apple Pay will allow you to pay individuals rather than just businesses, and Siri will have a new voice and be able to translate English words and phrases into several languages.

-Theresa May vs The Internet
+Theresa May vs the internet

 During a speech this week, Theresa May called for internet companies to end the “safe spaces” they are providing for terrorists after the recent London terror attack.
 She also called for international cyberspace regulation to help tackle ongoing issues, such as end-to-end encryption which stops intelligent services being able to access certain messaging apps.

 ‘Be Internet Awesome’

 Google has launched a new educational tool to keep children safe online this week called ‘Be Internet Awesome’.
 The aim of the tool is to help kids make smart decisions online and includes sections on avoiding scams, creating strong passwords and avoiding negative online behaviour.

-Facebook's New 'Talk' App
+Facebook’s new ‘Talk’ app

 The app, called ‘Talk’, is aimed at users 13 and over and contains a number of features to enable parents to control who their child is able to communicate with online.
 We will have to wait and see if this app is launched is the near future.

 Conservative candidate Sir Greg Knight has gone viral this week with his unique campaign video.
 It may certainly have helped his campaign as Sir Greg managed to retain his seat in East Yorkshire.
 Watch below and see why the there are calls for him to be the next prime minister…